spring-attic/image-singlenode/README.md

         docker run --name shell \
             -it \
             springxd/shell
-You should see the following prompt :
+You should see the following prompt, especially if your docker daemon is not running on localhost (*e.g.* using boot2docker):
 ```
  _____                           __   _______
 /  ___|          (-)             \ \ / /  _  \